Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 The federal budget and its deficits do not exist in a vacuum.
 They are part of the overall economy.
 Budget deficits are not inherently good or bad.
 When they occur over the growth cycle is important.

 Government spending is all lumped together in macroeconomics.
 Yet what governments spend their money on is important.
 A lot of it is "income transfers," taking tax money from one group and distributing it to others.
 Much of it goes to people who are old or sick or poor but also some goes to less deserving folks.
 Some of the spending should be considered consumption.
 Another part is public investment.
 This part is vital to economic growth and the development of new technology.
 Government pays for basic research, public health, infrastructure, education and training, financing and subsidizing private investment, and paying for some of the social costs (such as cleaning up toxic waste dumps) of past private investment and production.
 This does not include the future costs of fighting the effects of global warming; preliminary estimates are very scary.
+A current (12/24) bill in Congress wants to spend $100 billion (extra expenditure) to pay for some of the damage from the last two hurricanes.
+If it passes, it will set a precedent that the federal government will pick up the tab for all future damages from hurricanes, wildfires and other natural disasters.

 The increase in the future cost of the national debt will be about equal to the increase in tax revenue.
 All new or expanded programs – national defense, fighting carbon emissions and the past costs of pollution, infrastructure, and others - will all be paid for by more borrowing and increasing debt.

 What the stimulus money was not used for was investment to increase future economic growth.
-Some of the money in the bills passed by the Biden administration starts to address increased infrastructure needs and the cost of combating the effects of global warming.
+Some of the money in the later bills passed by the Biden administration starts to address increased infrastructure needs and the cost of combating the effects of global warming.
 President Trump, like earlier presidents, wanted Congress to cut back on some of the government's basic research.
 It is almost impossible to think of any new technology developed after WWII that the federal government did not help finance and develop, including computers, microchips, jet aircraft, the internet, GPS, digital photography, biotechnology, and autonomous driving.
 Especially in the early stages of basic research and applied research and development.
 Developing new technology is the main source of economic growth and thus increases in tax revenue.

 The idea that there is some economically rational fiscal policy is a fiction.
-But presidents who propose yearly budgets and congress members who vote on them are rational.
+But presidents who propose yearly budgets and Congress members who vote on them are rational.
 The want to get reelected and expand favorite programs.
 They ignore the present and future cost of the yearly deficits they create.
 Somebody else's problem.

 Some commentators believe the "debt overhang" of high and rising national debt and its interest expense will be the cause of our next economic crisis.